Man charged with fatally shooting ex-girlfriend, leaving her in Lakeville parking lot

-A 32-year-old man was charged Thursday with fatally shooting a woman and leaving her body in a Lakeville parking lot.
+A 32-year-old man was charged Thursday with fatally shooting his ex-girlfriend and leaving her body in a Lakeville parking lot.

 Atravius J. Weeks, of Richfield, was charged in Dakota County District Court with second-degree intentional murder in connection with the shooting either late Monday or early Tuesday.